awsdocs/amazon-aurora-user-guide/doc_source/aurora-serverless-v2.upgrade.md

    Choose the latest minor engine version available for the new cluster, for example, 2\.10\.2\.

-1. Create a DB cluster snapshot of the provisioned Aurora MySQL version 2 cluster\.

-1. Restore the snapshot to create a new, provisioned DB cluster running Aurora MySQL version 3 that's compatible with Aurora Serverless v2, for example, 3\.02\.0\.
+1. Upgrade the provisioned Aurora MySQL version 2 cluster to a version of Aurora MySQL version 3 that's compatible with Aurora Serverless v2, for example, 3\.02\.0\.
+Follow the procedure in [How to perform an in\-place upgrade](AuroraMySQL.Updates.MajorVersionUpgrade.md#AuroraMySQL.Upgrading.Procedure)\.

    For compatible versions, see [Aurora Serverless v2](Concepts.Aurora_Fea_Regions_DB-eng.Feature.ServerlessV2.md)\.

-1. Modify the writer DB instance of the provisioned DB cluster to use the **Serverless v2** DB instance class\.
+1. Modify the writer DB instance of the provisioned DB cluster to use the **Serverless v2** \(db\.serverless\) DB instance class\.

    For details, see [Converting a provisioned writer or reader to Aurora Serverless v2](aurora-serverless-v2-administration.md#aurora-serverless-v2-converting-from-provisioned)\.

-**To upgrade an Aurora Serverless v1 cluster running Aurora MySQL version 1 \(MySQL 5\.6–compatible\)**

-1. Perform an in\-place upgrade of the Aurora Serverless v1 cluster\.
-Follow the procedure in [Modifying an Aurora Serverless v1 DB cluster](aurora-serverless.modifying.md)\.

-1. Follow the steps in the previous procedure for upgrading from an Aurora Serverless v1 DB cluster running Aurora MySQL version 2\.

 **To upgrade an Aurora Serverless v1 cluster running Aurora PostgreSQL**